A Novel Approach to Turbulence Model Development using Neural Concept

-The most significant challenge in all areas of applied fluid mechanics is posed by the lack of understanding and thus poor prediction capability of turbulence dependent features.
-This leads to limited industrial confidence in CFD for many aeronautical applications such as flow detachment over an aircraft wing or shock-boundary layer interactions.
-Against this background, the HiFi-TURB project, which is coordinated by NUMECA , sets out a highly ambitious and innovative work program to address influential deficiencies in turbulence modelling.
+The most significant challenge in applied fluid mechanics is the limited understanding, and therefore limited prediction capability, of turbulence dependent features.
+This reduces industrial confidence in CFD for aeronautical applications such as flow detachment over an aircraft wing and shock boundary layer interactions.
+Against this background, the HiFi TURB project, coordinated by NUMECA, is addressing key deficiencies in turbulence modelling.

 The large scale availability of High-Performance Computing (HPC) opens the door to a truly novel approach to turbulence model development.
 Exploiting Artificial Intelligence (AI) and Machine Learning (ML) techniques applied to a database of high-fidelity, scale-resolving simulations of test cases that contain most features of separated flow regions or complex 3D flows.
 Figure 1 shows an example of a flow field that is used as the basis for the turbulence modelling task.

-The advantages are a much easier handling of the data, and the possibility of exploiting data mining and analysis techniques that help to understand the physics in the data.
+The outcome is easier handling of large simulation datasets, and new ways to apply data mining and statistical analysis techniques to improve understanding of the physics contained in the data.

 Figure 2 shows an example of the possible analysis.
 The colors of the symbols on the 2D plot correspond to the value of the ‘embedding’ and are the same in the 3D view (left) and in the 2D plot (right).
 Points of the same color have the same value for all the considered physical quantities and the 3D view colored by the embedding value, gives us one global statistical representation for several physical quantities over the investigated domain.
 Both plots together provide a new perspective on the flow behavior via the machine learning model.
 Figure 2, shows snapshots of the views used in the Graphical User Interface.